-On imaging, they are usually characterised as solid and well-defined lesions with low T1 and high T2 MRI signals, and showing contrast enhancement.
-The signal intensity can be heterogeneous due associated haemorrhage, intrinsic vascular changes (thrombosis, sinusoidal dilatation), cyst formation and fatty degeneration.
+On imaging, they are usually characterized as solid and well-defined lesions with low T1 and high T2 MRI signals, and showing contrast enhancement.
+The signal intensity can be heterogeneous due associated hemorrhage, intrinsic vascular changes (thrombosis, sinusoidal dilatation), cyst formation and fatty degeneration.

 Patients commonly present with pain.
 As spinal schwannomas usually arise from the dorsal sensory roots, radicular sensory changes also occur.
 Weakness is less common.
 Myelopathy may occur if the lesion is large.